shorebirdtech/docs/docs/guides/add_to_app/ios.md

 :::

-As with the `release` command, the release version should be the version of the iOs app that uses this module.
+As with the `release` command, the release version should be the version of the iOS app that uses this module.

 Now run the app directly from the a device (_not_ launched from Xcode), navigate to the Flutter screen, and verify that the patch is recognized and applied.